 The historic rehabilitation and maritime projects described under Objectives 1 and 2 have added a colorful mix of maritime, education, food, and workplace uses that appeal to locals and visitors alike and create activity day and night, on weekdays and weekends.
 The Port will continue to pursue businesses and uses to increase economic productivity and activities in vacant and underused properties to create new ways to enjoy the waterfront and generate revenue.

-Within the Embarcadero Historic District, particular focus will be given to creating a broad array of public-oriented uses and attractions that invite the public to appreciate and enjoy the historic interiors of the piers.
+These new activities should include affordable events and programs that can be enjoyed by people with low income and communities of color, including from the adjacent Chinatown neighborhood Within the Embarcadero Historic District, particular focus will be given to creating a broad array of public-oriented uses and attractions that invite the public to appreciate and enjoy the historic interiors of the piers.
 Port seawall lot developments will include active ground floor uses to activate and enhance the public realm experience along the west side of The Embarcadero.